Super Kirby Clash free-to-start multiplayer game hits Switch today

 While you are working with others, you will still have to worry about improving and personalizing your Kirby.
 Super Kirby Clash has a job system that gives your character specific abilities.
 It’s important to play to the strengths of your role on your team to ensure success.

-We’ll try to go hands-on with the device soon.
+We’ll try to go hands-on with this surprise Kirby game soon.